belbert/VCVTB/IN/README.md

 **_The procedure is awaiting updates_**

-The procedure below is a generalized representation of the necessary steps for a complete VCVTB simulation.
+The procedure below is a simplified representation of the necessary steps for a complete VCVTB simulation.
 Specific details per module will be added dropwise.

-Generalised Procedure
+Simplified presentation of the calculation steps
 ---------

 Preparation and PreProcessing